GuiaBolso/fixed-length-file-handler/README.md

 ```

 The library is prepared to handle `Left Padding` and `Right Padding`.
 It's also prepared to handle many of Kotlin/Java types.

+## Closing the file stream

+**Attention** - You're responsible for closing the stream after processing the sequence, so be sure to close it!

 ## Default parsing